Future Music #2 (15 June 20)

-This two-part exploration into the creative uses of artificial intelligence focusses on generation of music and text.
+This two-part exploration into the creative uses of artificial intelligence focusses on generation: generation of music, generation of text.
 Join PRiSM’s Doctoral Researcher Robert Laidlow for a presentation featuring quartet performances from members of the BBC Philharmonic and RNCM soloist Vanessa Guinadi.
 Live Twitter Q&A will run alongside this event with Robert Laidlow @Robert_Laidlow and Vanessa Guinadi @sopranovanessa.

 17:00-18:00 Composing in the Age of Zoom

 PRiSM Lecturer Sam Salem introduces three new works by RNCM Composition students Ellen Sargen, Fraz Ireland and Bofan Ma, mentored by Jennifer Walshe.
 Live Twitter Q&A will run alongside this event with Sam @_SamSalem and the composers @ellensargen @InfallibleFraz @bofantheone.

 19:00 AI Creativity and The Challenge of Time

 The mathematician Marcus du Sautoy, PRiSM Co-Director and Simonyi Professor for the Public Understanding of Science at the University of Oxford, explores AI machine learning as a collaborative partner in the creative arts.
 He will read a new piece written especially for PRiSM Future Music #2.
 A live Twitter Q&A with @MarcusduSautoy will ran alongside this event.

 20:00 People & Things by Jennifer Walshe | PRiSM Commission World Premiere